Full-Time or Part-Time Options: Yes

 The Graduate School is providing a new tuition model for all incoming students in humanities graduate programs for Fall 2020.
-Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: Christian Doctrine, English, Foreign Languages, History, Theology and Philosophy.
+Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: Christian Doctrine, English, History, Theology and Philosophy.

 Students typically begin their studies in the fall of each academic year.

 Rolling admission, which means you may apply any time before the following dates: